schellenberg/computerscience20/docs/_sources/Python/MoreAboutIteration/ImageProcessingPractice.rst.txt

 .. caution:: Need to explain this in text.
 For now, I'm just going to demonstrate this in class.
 Essentially, just make a function that takes in an Image object, performs some pixel manipulations, then returns the converted image.

-Consider the following code, in which the increase green code from yesterday is turned into a function:
+Consider the following code, in which the increase green code from a previous lesson is turned into a function:

 .. activecode::  increase_green_function